json-api/json-api/_format/1.1/index.md

     exists; if it doesn't, the client **SHOULD** simply ignore the pointer.
   * `parameter`: a string indicating which URI query parameter caused the error.
+  * `header`: a string indicating the name of a single request header which caused the error.
 * `meta`: a [meta object][meta] containing non-standard meta-information about the error.